 The word “kids” clearly identifies and describes the community and the community members and do not over-reach beyond the community.
 As described, the DotKids Foundation adopts the United Nations Convention on the Rights of Child (UNCRC) as its fundamental guiding principle.
 The UNCRC clearly defines the community as children under the age of 18, and the general use of the word “kids” is not normally used for persons beyond such boundaries of the community.

-2. Similarity of the same spelling in other languages

-In selecting and researching the appropriateness of the string to represent the community, we also looked into the similarity of the concept in different languages.
-Our findings indicated that many languages use similar word origins for the same meaning as “kids” in English:

-1. Afrikaans: kinders

-2. Basque: kids
+2. Unique identifier for kids and relatively short

-3. Dutch: kinderen

-4. German: Kinder

-5. Norweigian: Kids

-As for the word “kids” in English, the definition offered by the Merriam-Webster dictionary is as follows:
+For the word “kid” (without the “s”) in English, the definition offered by the Merriam-Webster dictionary is as follows:

 1. A young goat